We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Foot: Copenhagen is a walkable city.
 The majority of the main tourist attractions are within walking distance, especially if you stay in the city center.

 Bike: If you're comfortable on two wheels, consider renting a bike to explore the city.
 Copenhagen is bike-friendly, with many rental options available within the center.
-One of the most popular bike rental systems in the city is called Donkey.

 Public Transportation: Copenhagen has a reliable public transportation system that is also super convenient.
 The metro, bus, and rail systems are all integrated, which means that you can transfer between different modes of transportation using a single ticket.